burnskatie/majors_template/source/gd_examples/index.rst

    :width: 300px

 .. |pic 2| image:: sundance_poster.jpeg
-   :width: 400px
+   :width: 300px

 Posters are a huge part of advertising in the graphic design industry and are a key skill to design.
-There are people who always need a poster for someone's event, party, volunteer opportunities, bake sale, etc. Whatever the case may be, poster design is a place where you are able to have fun and play around with different colors, but also learning the key components of coloration, typography, and layout when it comes to making a professional looking poster.
+There are people who always need a poster for someone's event, party, volunteer opportunities, bake sale, etc.

+Whatever the case may be,poster design is a place where you are able to have fun and play around with different colors, but also learning the key components of coloration, typography,and layout when it comes to making a professional looking poster.

 Infographics
 ^^^^^^^^^^^^